Books, Blogs, and TED Talks for Hard Working Women

 I hope you’ve enjoyed this collection of resources that celebrate, honor, and inspire hard working women everywhere.

 Personally, I’ve been a stay-at-home mother for seven years and it was one of the hardest jobs I’ve ever had in my life.
+I’ve also been an administrator in a middle school with 1000 students.
+That was a different kind of hard.

 And, I’ve taught Special Education full-time, raised two teenagers, and attended graduate school for my Masters Degree all at the same time.
 That was a hard job (maybe a little crazy, too!) so I firmly believe regardless of the choices we make in life, women are inherently hard workers who seek to make their lives, and the lives of those around them, better.